harrywang/tailpages/_posts/2022-01-11-tailpages-tutorial-nocode.md

 ## Add Custom Domain

-If you have your own domain name, you can follow the documentations [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) to link it to the site you just created.
+If you have your own domain name, you can follow the documentation [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) to link it to the site you just created.

-**That's it!** Now you can add more contents to your website and I hope you enjoy Tailpages template.
+**That's it!** Now you can add more content to your website and I hope you enjoy Tailpages template.

 ## References